AKSW/docs.ontowiki.net/guides/developer/extensiondevelopment.md

 # Extension Development

-This is a starting point for all developers who want to create their own eLDS extensions.
+This is a starting point for all developers who want to create their own OntoWiki extensions.
 This includes basic PHP and Zend Skills as well as configuration and setup information for a developers PHP engine.

 ## Tutorials for PHP Beginners
 If you are new to PHP, please have a look at the [W3Schools PHP Tutorial](http://www.w3schools.com/PHP/) (en).